projetoalfobre/a-geocat/aboutus.md

 <h4> Attribution text</h4>
-<p>Please check for the attribution text in each dataset page. </p>
+<p>Please check for the suggested attribution text in each dataset page. </p>

-<p>The attribution text must be easily readable and understandable but feel free to adapt.
+<p>As a guideline, the attribution text must be easily readable and understandable but feel free to adapt.
 For example, you might use several datasets and prefer to credit like "Datasets by (...)" or you might prefer to use the URLs as links like <a href="https://projetoalfobre.github.io/a-geocat/" target="_blank">A-GeoCat</a>, <a href="https://www.alfobre.com" target="_blank">Alfobre</a> or <a href="http://creativecommons.org/licenses/by/4.0" target="_blank">Attribution 4.0 International</a>.</p>

 <p>When applicable, derivative work, please also credit original data sources by adding "This work is based on... "</p>